KenwoodFox/EG-207/docs/README.md

 ```

 all the doc building is automated via Makefile, to build
-all of the presentations for example, run the following
+all of the presentations for example, run the following:

 ```
 $ make pres